SLAP Lesion of the Shoulder Joint

 Diagnosing a SLAP lesion

-To diagnose the problem, your healthcare provider will examine your arm and shoulder.
+To diagnose the problem, your healthcare provider will check your arm and shoulder.
 This includes moving your arm in certain directions to test for symptoms.
-Imaging tests, such as an MRI, arthrogram, or CT scan, may also be done to evaluate the lesion and to look for other injuries like fractures or rotator cuff tears.
+You may also have imaging tests, such as an X-ray, MRI, or CT scan.
+They may be done to evaluate the lesion and to look for other injuries such as breaks (fractures) or rotator cuff tears.
 These provide your healthcare provider with a detailed view of the tissues inside your shoulder joint.

 Treating a SLAP lesion